It is useful to get standard errors with the estimates of the coefficients of the ANOVA model. For the cell means model this is easy. The model says

 contrast has also expanded: nowadays, a contrast is any

-linear combination of the cell means where the
+linear combination of the cell means

 coefficients sum to zero,